ziadmodak/lofar_paper_query/README.md

 If you are not a `root` user, please use the `--user` flag.

-The code takes in the DOIs of the papers, sends a query to ADS using their [API](https://github.com/adsabs/adsabs-dev-api) (absolutely needed!) to retrieve the publication dates and arXiv IDs.
+The code takes in the DOIs of the papers, sends a query to ADS using their [API](https://github.com/adsabs/adsabs-dev-api) (API token is absolutely needed!) to retrieve the publication dates and arXiv IDs.
 Using these arXiv IDs, it will download the preprint of a paper to disk, search for all the mentioned LOFAR project codes in the text and tables, and then delete the paper from disk.
 This will be done for each paper's ID.

 The output of the code is a `.csv` file containing paper title, publication date (from ADS) and the LOFAR project codes used in that work.